XnLogicaL/XnLogicaL/README.md

 I'm always learning other programming languages as you can see below, it's never too late to learn!
 I mostly post open-source passion projects here, so don't expect anything crazy (for now :D)

-I also like to play games in my free time.
+I also like to play games and watch sci-fi (mainly Star Trek) in my free time.

 # Languages
 - 💻 C++ (Beginner)